accellera-official/systemc/README_windows.txt

 When you install SystemC, make sure that the folder that contains the SystemC Visual C++ project has the correct name for the version of Visual C++ you are using.
-This can be done by copying the default 'msvc80' folder to the appropriate location before upgrading the solution/project files).
+This can be done by copying the default 'msvc10' folder to the appropriate location before upgrading the solution/project files).

+For Visual C++ 2015      : msvc14
 For Visual C++ 2013      : msvc12
 For Visual C++ 2012      : msvc11
 For Visual C++ 2010      : msvc10
-For Visual C++ 2008      : msvc90
-For Visual C++ 2005      : msvc80

 Running the regressions